 First aid stations will be located in in both the Gordon Field House and Activities Center and the Gene Polisseni Center.
 Please contact an usher if you need assistance.

-People without an RIT username can connect to the new "rit_guest" wireless network, open a Web browser, and follow the on-screen prompts to get Internet access.
-Please note the following about this new service:
+People without an RIT username can connect to the "RIT-Guest" wireless network.
+Open a Web browser and follow the on-screen prompts to get Internet access.
+Please note the following about this service:

 - Guests must have a phone number capable of receiving text messages in order to register (carrier text message rates may apply).